From "Loving" to "Get Out": Legal and Implicit/Explicit Bias Regarding Interracial Relationships

 This CLE will discuss Loving v.
 Virginia in the context of the legal and social implications of interracial marriage in the 1960s and before and Loving’s precedential value in the more recent court decisions regarding gay marriage.
 The CLE will then discuss “Get Out” in the context of the current social and political environment, both conservative and liberal.
 The course will weave in a discussion of personal implicit and explicit bias and how it impacts attorney/client relations, from an attorney’s decision to take on, prosecute or defend a client who may be in an interracial relationship to the manner in which that attorney interacts with the client.
 The course will cover methods that attorneys can use to test, examine, and attempt to overcome their own implicit and explicit bias, including materials from the American Bar Association Implicit Bias Initiative and the Harvard University Implicit Association Test.

 Presenter: Sheilah D. Vance, Esq.
 Vance is the principal of the Law Offices of Sheilah Vance, Affiliated Consultant for The NCHERM (National Center for Higher Education Risk Management) Group, and an Adjunct Professor at Villanova University School of Law, where she teaches the Education Law Seminar.
 She has a long history as a higher education administrator, including service as a Chief of Staff and Deputy to the President, Title IX Coordinator., and Assistant Dean.
+Vance is the chair of the Education Law Committee of the Philadelphia Bar Association.
 She is also a published author, a publisher, and professional speaker.